Contrast-Security-OSS/docs/content/admin/org_settings/ReportSettings.md

 <a href="assets/images/Report_Settings.png" rel="lightbox" title="Report Settings"><img class="thumbnail" src="assets/images/Report_Settings.png"/></a>

-When viewing the **Application Details" page, users can generate a PDF report to see how the application is doing as it relates to compliance requirements.
+When viewing the **Application Details** page, users can generate a PDF report to see how the application is doing as it relates to compliance requirements.
 The defaults will prepopulate the report generation dialog, but the user can still make any necessary changes.